allvei/qBot/notes.md

   - New elo system
   - Command to list stats
   - Captain team generation
-- Dashboard
-  - on guild_create
-  - for every group in guild
-  - check if dashboard exists
-    - how?
-    - search for message id
-- Setup command that uses dropdowns etc to pick the channels and roles for a group
 - Burger!
   [11:39]Kafri: can you make it so if a burger adds up the bot 🍔 reacts their add [11:39]Kafri: or pings them with "BURGER!!!"